ecrichlow/IoGInfrastructure-iOS/README.md

 * IoGPersistenceManager can only securely (encrypted) store strings.

-* The project doesn't build a framework that is ready to support both Simulator and actual device on iOS.

 ## Support

 Questions or suggestions can be submitted to support@infusionsofgrandeur.com

 ## License

-Copyright 2018 Infusions of Grandeur
+Copyright (c) 2018 Infusions of Grandeur

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.